shanickcuello/cr2-to-jpg-converter/README.md

 # How to use it?

 1. [Download](https://github.com/shanickcuello/cr2-to-jpg-converter/releases/download/prod/converter.sh) the file `converter.sh`
-2. Place the script `converter.sh` on the same folder where you have the CR2 files.
+2. Place the script in the same folder as your CR2 files.
-3. Change permissions of the script to execution with `chmod +x converter.sh`
+3. Make the script executable with: `chmod +x converter.sh`
-4. execute the script `./converter.sh`
+4. Run the script with: `./converter.sh`
-5. That's all!
+5. That's it!
 Happy hacking!

 ## POC